gex194/dwarfs-client/README.md

 # Dwarfs Idle Game
 Watch gnomes collect various ores and gaining points.
 Every run is randomized (even gnome movement).
+This is the game-client only, the algorithms and movement logic is allocated on the serverside.

 Game was created using:
 - Godot Engine